whynoodle/homelab-diagram/README.md

 **Can I pass SafetyNet/Play Integrity?**

 - No. Virtual machines like Windows Subsystem For Android™ cannot pass these mechanisms on their own due to the lack of signing by Google.
-Passing requires mo
+Passing requires more exotic (and untested) solutions like: <https://github.com/kdrag0n/safetynet-fix/discussions/145#discussioncomment-2170917>

+**What is virtualization?**

+- Vi